 Whilst we expect everyone to have GCSEs in English and Maths in order to gain a place on our course, this condition may be waived for students with appropriate experience or in exceptional circumstances.
 All applicants will be considered on an individual basis and will be invited to attend an interview and information session.

 The course is open to 16 year olds who have only just completed their GCSEs, as well as older students looking for a fresh start.
 We offer the opportunity to explore a range of subjects in a strongly supportive and encouraging environment and classes are taught by a highly skilled team with decades of experience of working with diverse groups of young people.

 This means the course could be the right option for you if:

 The course is portfolio-based and assessments take place throughout the academic year.
 A variety of assessment methods will be used to fully prepare you for the next level of study and ensure you are given the opportunity to perform at your best:

-If you would like to find out more about the course, please complete our 'Ask us a question' form or visit our information for applicants Moodle page.
-Please note, you will need to set up an account in order to access the page.
+If you would like to find out more about the course, you can email us, call us or complete our 'Ask us a question' form.

 We also hold Information Sessions in November, March, June and August.
 Please complete the below form if you would like to register for one of these events, stating which month you would like to attend.